Maxfield-Chen/Maxfield-Chen/README.md

 ![Go Sensei](https://maxfieldchen.com/images/pretty.PNG)

 I am a life-long technophile with interests in computer security, functional programming, systems design, and general hackery.
-I have spent the last two years working at Security Innovation as a Security Engineer.
+I spent five odd years working at Security Innovation doing all manner of penetration testing and hackery.

+This year I joined Cedar as a Sr. Application Security Engineer!

 My specialties are embedded devices, binary exploitation, and producing educational content for security professionals.